Kaustav74/AmbuTrack/README.md

 By providing these key features, the MVP of AmbuTrack is designed to provide a simple and effective solution to emergency ambulance tracking.
 The app is expected to help individuals in emergency situations to quickly find the nearest ambulance and request assistance, ultimately helping to save lives.
-For the first round of evaluation, We have created a tkinter-based program which helps to locate ambulance near you
+For the first round of evaluation, We have created a tkinter-based program which helps to locate ambulance near you The code will not work now because we did not define the latitude and longitude for the code.
+Hence, after the 1st Round of evaluation, we will add more required modules and APIS.